 Access rights (e.g. read, write, execute) can be assigned to data objects with respect to subjects (users).
 Once a subject is granted access to an object, the content of that object may be freely used to influence other objects accessible to this subject.

 4 Assumptions and Clarification of Scope

 4.1 Usage assumptions

 Based on the personnel assumptions the following usage conditions exist.
-Refer to [7], chapter 3.4.2 for more details:
+Refer to [7], chapter 3.3.2 or chapter 1.6 of this report for more details: